 - Ensure the button is switched to “heat” as opposed to “off” or “cool.”

 - Make certain the program is displaying the appropriate day and time and is programmed to “run.”
 If you’re having a hard time turning off the schedule, regulate the temperature by using the up/down arrows and using the “hold” button.
-This will force the heater to turn on if thermostat scheduling is trouble.
+This will cause the furnace to turn on if thermostat is causing trouble.

 - Turn the temperature setting to 5 degrees hotter than the room temperature.

 If your heat hasn’t started within a couple minutes, ensure it has electricity by moving the fan switch from “auto” to “on.”
 If the fan doesn’t operate, your heater may not have power.